Bid and Ask Spreads in Day Trading

-Day trading markets have two separate buying and selling prices known as the bid—which is buying—and the ask, which means selling.
-The distance between these two prices can vary and it can affect whether a particular market can be traded.
-If it can be traded, it determines how this is done.
+Day trading markets have two separate buying and selling prices known: the bid and ask, which respectively mean buying and selling.
+The distance between these two prices can vary and affect whether a particular market can be traded.
+It also determines how trading is done.

-When the bid and the ask prices are close to each other, this is known as a small spread.
+When the bid and the ask prices are close, there is a small spread.
 For example, if the bid and ask prices on the YM, the Dow Jones futures market, were at 1.3000 and 1.3001 respectively, the spread would be 1 tick.

 When the bid and ask prices are far apart, the spread is said to be a large spread.
 If the bid and ask prices on the EUR, the Euro to U.S. Dollar futures market, were at 1.3405 and 1.3410, the spread would be 5 ticks.